KanFudz/Robotics2_FKandIK_Group3_articulatedmanipulator_2024/README.md

  IX.
 Reference
  <hr>

-## I. Abstract of the Project
+## Abstract of the Project<a name="abstract"></a>
-"Paki Fill up"
+Your abstract content goes here.
+Replace this text with your abstract.

-## II.
-Introduction of the Project
+## Introduction of the Project

 <div style="text-align: justify;">